holochain-playground/happ/README.md

 1. I want to train myself in holochain design.
 2. I can browse different exercises for different use-cases and pick one.
-3. In that exercise, you have to pseudo-code a solution that satisfies the requirements.
+3. In that exercise, you have to pseudo-code a solution that satisfies the requirements:
+   - Is performant enough in terms of DHTOps and DHT Hops.
+   - Is resilient to some attacks.

 - When you are done with that exercise, maybe you get some points?
 - In the future, maybe these exercises can be grouped together in courses?